-Alexandra Scott is a prominent member of Thompsons Solicitors’ clinical negligence team, handling a wide variety of cases, with a focus on claims involving trans-vaginal tape (TVT) operations.
+Alexandra Scott is a prominent member of Thompsons Solicitors’ clinical negligence team, handling a wide variety of cases, with a focus on claims involving tension-free vaginal tape operations.
 The controversial mesh sling implants are used to treat urinary incontinence, but some women experience pain, infection, damage to organs and sexual problems following the procedure.
 There is a campaign for a complete ban on the technique.

 She says her main focus is managing a case load of TVT mesh cases and seeking justice for women injured by these products.